top of page

 What is Insulin Resistance?

-While genetics and environmental factors may seem beyond our influence, the truth remains: for the vast majority, including each individual reading this—yes, you!—we wield considerable power over our lifestyle choices.
-Even when genetic predispositions aren't in our favor, lifestyle adjustments stand as our most potent tool.The two essential components of lifestyle that encompass the risks of insulin resistance are how we move and what we eat—in other words, exercise and diet.
-Another crucial aspect is detoxification of your external environment and on a cellular level.
+While genetics and environmental factors may seem beyond our influence, the truth remains that for the vast majority—including each individual reading this—you wield considerable power over your lifestyle choices.
+Even when genetic predispositions aren’t in our favor, lifestyle adjustments are our most potent tool.
+The two essential components of lifestyle that influence the risk of insulin resistance are movement and diet—that is, exercise and nutrition.
+Another crucial aspect is detoxifying your external environment and your cells.
 Here is The Ultimate Guide for Toxin Free Living.

 How to Measure Your Insulin?